Daughter of the East

 Daughter of the East, also known as The Boy of the Dardanelles, is a 1924 Australian silent film directed by Roy Darling.
-It is considered a lost film.
+It is considered a lost film, with only 25 seconds surviving.

 Plot

 Harry Wharton is born of English parents in Turkey.
 Despite being engaged to a woman back in England, he falls in love with an orphaned Armenian girl, Marian.
 A Turkish pasha also loves Marian and kidnaps her.
 Wharton tries to rescue her but is captured just as England and Turkey declare war on each other.
 He escapes disguised as a Greek and joins the Australians at the Gallipoli Campaign.

 After the war Wharton finds Marian who has been traumatised by the war.
 He helps her recover and his fiancée gives him his freedom, enabling Wharton and Marian to be married.

 Production

 The film was financed by Adam Tavlradi, a Greek cafe owner keen to show a film demonstrating the contribution of Greeks to the British war effort.
 It was shot in and around Sydney in mid 1923, with battles scenes shot on Maroubra Beach.
 It was previewed under the title The Boy of the Dardanelles.